lampapps/paintballreview/_posts/2018-12-01-gi-sportz-stealth-pro.md

 The upgrades are a POPS ASA which is one of the best on/off ASA on the market.
 Planet Eclipse uses it on their high end guns.

-The Stealth pro also comes with the blade trigger already installed on the gun, and it as the low rise feedneck.
-The Stealth pro also includes a 4-piece Empire driver XX Barrel kit (3 backs and 1, 14-inch tip).
+The Stealth Pro also comes with the blade trigger already installed on the gun, and it has the low rise feedneck.
+The Stealth Pro also includes a 4-piece Empire driver XX Barrel kit (3 backs and 1, 14-inch tip).

 The 3 bore sizes are .684, .688, and .692.
-Which the .692 is pointless because now and days are .692 is way to big for the paintball.
-Other than that Everything else is the same between the Gtek 160r and the GI Sportz Stealth Pro.
+The .692 is pointless because .692 is way to big for the paintballs.
+Other than that everything else is the same between the Gtek 160r and the GI Sportz Stealth Pro.

 ##### What we like